huggingface/blog/hf-bitsandbytes-integration.md

 ![LLM](assets/96_hf_bitsandbytes_integration/LLM.png)

-At this same time, PaLM has 540B parameters, OPT, GPT-3 and BLOOM have around 176B parameters, and the current trend is towards even larger models.

 Therefore, these models are hard to run on easily accessible devices.
 For example, just to do inference on BLOOM-175B, you would need to have 8x 80GB A100 GPUs (~$15k each).
 To fine-tune BLOOM-175B, you'd need 72 of these GPUs!
 Much larger models, like PaLM would require even more resources.